 Organize Everything within the Given Number of Words

 Writing more than the given word count is equally bad as writing less.
-It will either show your lack of organization skill or your lack of information.
+It will either show your lack of organizational skills or your lack of information.
 Either way, it is a huge disadvantage.
 Therefore, make sure you round up the entire discussion within the allotted number of words.

 Consider Getting a Personal Mentor

-Finished writing needs to be proofread, so as to remove any silly mistake, that can otherwise, cause deduction in marks.
+Finished writing needs to be proofread, so as to remove any silly mistake that can otherwise cause a deduction in marks.
 You need to have eyes like a hawk in order to successfully proofread what you wrote.
 Only a 100% error-free answer script should be submitted.

 Mistakes to Avoid in IELTS Writing Test

 The preparation of IELTS writing is perhaps the most time-consuming.
 It also comes with common mistakes.
 Here are a few mistakes that you should totally avoid if you are aiming at a high score:

 Using Special Words Unnecessarily to Showcase Your Vocabulary

 IELTS is not a platform where you demonstrate your knowledge of the English lexicon.
 Rather, it is all about using only the words that are relevant to the topic given.
 Choosing words/phrases that are out of context, takes out the weight from your essay.
 While writing, care must be taken to ensure that the vocabulary is appropriate for the topic.